 With the passage of the Gramm-Leach-Bliley Act (GLBA) in 1999, financial institutions were required to implement policies that protected critical electronic customer information for being accessed, disclosed, or used in an unauthorized manner.

-With security management and data breaches making the news on a daily basis, IT security is now more important that ever.
-Security operations and a detection system has become top of mind for many organizations.
+With security management and data breaches making the news on a daily basis, IT security is now more important than ever.
+Security operations and a detection system have become top of mind for many organizations.